jchr1st/workshop_howto/index.rst

 The purpose of a bootcamp is to give attendees a close-up view of some of the powerful web-scale capabilities of the Nutanix Enterprise Cloud Platform, and showcase how simple Nutanix is to configure and manage.

-The purpose of a bootcamp is to give attendees a close-up view of some of the powerful web-scale capabilities of the Nutanix Enterprise Cloud Platform, and showcase how simple Nutanix is to configure and manage.

 Bootcamp Format
 +++++++++++++++